Understanding pet insurance renewal: key terms and tips

 Pre-existing conditions

 This is a really important one.
-Pre-existing conditions are health issues your pet had before the start of the policy and most pet insurers won’t cover them.
+Pre-existing conditions are health issues your pet had before the start of the plan and most pet insurers won’t cover them.

 Check how your insurer defines and handles these conditions at renewal.
-If you have a lifetime policy and the condition occurred while you had cover, the condition should still be covered after renewal.
+If you have a lifetime plan and the condition occurred while you had cover, the condition should still be covered after renewal.

-But it’s a different story if you have a time-limited policy or the condition happened before you had a policy with that provider.
+But it’s a different story if you have a time-limited plan or the condition happened before you had a plan with that provider.
 It might not be covered, so renewal is a good time to check.

-Unlike most other insurers, we can cover conditions that ended at least two years ago.
-We also have a policy that can cover more recent pre-existing conditions.
+Unlike most other insurers, we can cover conditions that ended more than two years before your policy start date.
+We also have our Standard Care Pre-existing plan.

 Excess